 Jeff Jonas, founder and CEO of Senzing, is an acclaimed data scientist and the leading creator of Entity Resolution systems.
 For more than three decades, he has been at the forefront of solving complex big data problems for companies and governments.
 National Geographic recognized him as the Wizard of Big Data.

-Prior to founding Senzing, Jonas served as Chief Scientist of Context Computing at IBM.
-He led a team focused on creating next-generation context computing technology, code-named G2.
-While at IBM, G2 was deployed in innovative ways, including modernizing U.S. voter registration through a joint effort with Pew Charitable Trust, and helping the Singaporean government build a maritime domain awareness system to better protect the Malacca Straits.
-In August of 2016, IBM and Senzing formed a unique, one-of-a kind partnership.
-Senzing licensed the G2 technology and the IBM G2 team joined the new company.
+A three-time entrepreneur, Jonas sold his last company to IBM in 2005.
+Prior to founding Senzing, Jonas served as an IBM Fellow and Chief Scientist of Context Computing at IBM.
+He led a team focused on creating next-generation AI for Entity Resolution technology, code-named G2.
+At IBM G2 was deployed in many innovative ways, including modernizing U.S. voter registration through a joint effort with Pew Charitable Trust, and helping the Singaporean government build a maritime domain awareness system to better protect the Malacca Straits.
+In 2016, Jonas founded Senzing, based on a one-of-a-kind IBM spinout of the G2 technology and team.

 Jonas is a highly sought-after speaker.
 He regularly meets with government leaders, industry executives and think tanks around the globe about innovation, national security and privacy.
 Jonas serves on the boards of the United States Geospatial Intelligence Foundation (USGIF) and the Electronic Privacy Information Center (EPIC), and the advisory board of the Electronic Frontier Foundation (EFF).
 He is a Senior Associate at the Center for Strategic and International Studies (CSIS) and a Distinguished Engineer of Information Systems (adjunct) at Singapore Management University (SMU).